juliendelplanque/gradlewfrontend/README.md

 A front end for gradlew script in pharo.

 Warning: this contains the minimal command set that I need for a project.
-You may need to implements more commands.
+You may need to add more commands.

 To use the frontend: